dansmyers/IntroToCS-Fall-2019/Labs/2-Variables.md

 ## Exchange Rates II

-During a period of hyperinflation last year, the Venezuelan Bolivar was trading at a rate of 248,487 Bolivars to 1 U.S. dollar
+During a period of hyperinflation last year, the Venezuelan Bolivar was trading at a rate of 248,487 Bolivars to 1 U.S. dollar.
 Write a program that can calculate the number of Bolivars in 1 million U.S. dollars.

 Hint: if you get a weird answer, think carefully about the type of your output variable.
 You might need something with a *longer* range...